bbglab/intogen-plus/docs/source/postprocessing.rst

 roles: Act (activating or oncogene), LoF (loss-of-function or tumor suppressor) or Amb (ambiguous or non-defined).
-We then combined these predictions with prior knowledge from the Cancer Genome Census (CGC) [1]_ using the following approach: if the inferred mode of action matched the CGC mode of action or if the CGC mode of action was "Unknown", we used the inferred mode of action; otherwise, we used the CGC mode of action.
+We then combined these predictions with prior knowledge from the Cancer Genome Census (CGC) [3]_ using the following approach: if the inferred mode of action matched the CGC mode of action or if the CGC mode of action was "Unknown", we used the inferred mode of action; otherwise, we used the CGC mode of action.

 ..
 [1] Sondka Z, et al. The COSMIC Cancer Gene Census: describing genetic dysfunction across all human cancers.
 Nat Rev Cancer.
 2018;18(11):696–705. doi:10.1038/s41568-018-0060-1
 ..
 [2] Lever J, et al. CancerMine: a literature-mined resource for drivers, oncogenes and tumor suppressors in cancer.
 Nat Methods.
 2019 Jun;16(6):505-507. doi: 10.1038/s41592-019-0422-y.
 Epub 2019 May 20.
+..
+[3] See footnote 1